QUT-AMS/Constitution/Role-Descriptions.md

 ## Presentation Facilitator
 > [!NOTE]
-> Previous experience not required, 2-4 hours per week, in-person event attendance expected
+> Previous experience not required, 2-4 hours per week, in-person event attendance recommended

 The Presentation Facilitator is responsible for creating, managing, and running event slide decks, coordinating content from relevant teams, and ensuring presentations are visually consistent and smoothly delivered.